tomaszeman/Xunit.Extensions.Ordering/README.md

 Nuget: https://www.nuget.org/packages/Xunit.Extensions.Ordering/

-There is very limited posibility to support ordered (integration) testing in xunit without rewriting runner.
+There is very limiting space for adding support of ordered (integration) testing into xunit without rewriting runner.

-Usage:
+## Usage:

 1. Add AssemblyInfo with only following lines of code